 Brad Rowse Fellow Internship Program

 To carry on the passion that Brad Rowse brought to sportsmen's policy, the Congressional Sportsmen's Foundation created the Brad Rowse Internship Program.
-Interns will have opportunity to learn the importance of the public policy process on hunting, fishing and conservation issues and will spend time learning about federal and state legislative initiatives that impact sportsmen and fish and wildlife conservation.
+Interns will have the opportunity to learn the importance of the public policy process on hunting, fishing and other conservation issues, and will spend time learning about federal and state legislative initiatives that impact sportsmen and fish and wildlife conservation.

-CSF provides advice, support and information to members of Congress and state legislatures through its affiliation with the Congressional Sportsmen’s Caucus – a bi-partisan group of nearly 300 U.S. Senators and Congressmen and the 48 state sportsmen’s caucuses.
+CSF provides advice, support, and information to members of Congress and state legislatures through its affiliation with the Congressional Sportsmen’s Caucus – a bi-partisan group of nearly 300 U.S. Representatives and Senators – and the 49 state sportsmen’s caucuses in the NASC network and 26 governors who are members of the Governors Sportsmen’s Caucus.
 This gives CSF a unique niche that is unparalleled by any other sportsmen’s organization.

-POSITION: This is a paid internship with a stipend of up to $1000 a month.
+POSITION: This internship is a non-employee position with compensation, and an IRS form 1099 will be issued to you at the end of the year.
 Academic credit is strongly supported and CSF will cooperate with universities/colleges that offer credit for intern programs.
 However, it is the student’s responsibility to make all the arrangements for receiving academic credit.

 1. Preference to undergraduate or graduate students with a major and/or an interest in conservation/natural resource management and/or policy.